-Best way when possible is to have the battery inside the living space where temperature is ideal for battery operation.
+Best way when possible is to have the battery inside the living space were temperature is ideal for battery operation.

-The SBMS is designed to accept a thermistor as temperature sensor connected between pin 12 and one of the GND pins (like pin 10 on the 20 pins connector).
+The SBMS is designed to accept a thermistor as temperature sensor connected between pin 3 (XT1-) and 4 (XT1+) of the 8 pin connector.

-The SBMS is calibrated for a particular $10k\Omega$ thermistor made by Murata NCP21XV103J03RA (this same thermistor type is used internally to measure the power board temperature).
+The SBMS is calibrated for a particular $10k\Omega$ thermistor made by Murata NCP21XV103J03RA (this same thermistor type is used internally to measure the power board temperature) but a common $10k\Omega$ NTC with B25/50 = 3900 to 3950 will work great.